-- Gonadocorticoids, or sex hormones, is secreted by the innermost region.
+- Gonadocorticoids, or sex hormones, are secreted by the innermost region.

-Male hormones, androgens, and female hormones, estrogens, are secreted in minimal amounts in both sexes by the adrenal cortex, but their effect is usually masked by the hormones from the testes and ovaries.
+Male androgen hormones and female estrogen hormones are secreted in minimal amounts in both sexes by the adrenal cortex, but their effect is usually masked by the hormones from the testes and ovaries.
 In females, the masculinization effect of androgen secretion may become evident after menopause, when estrogen levels from the ovaries decrease.

 Hormones of the Adrenal Medulla